rrramble/ielts/README.md

 - Range of vocabulary: paraphrase meaning, synonymize words and use a range of topic-specific words.

+## Changing words in paraphrasing

+Find a synonym that covers **the same meaning** absolutely.
+It is even better to use the same word again than to use a synonym with an error or than use an improper synonym.

+Consider changing the ending or adding a suffix, like `-ing` or `-ed`.
+This also counts as the use of another word.

 ## Criterion of `Using less-common words`

 `Less-common` means `topic-specific` or more broadly — `widely used but in a topic-specific context`.